 Unlike many other essential oils, manuka natural oil doesn't tend to interact with prescription medications or environmental conditions – this makes it extremely safe even for newbies, children, and pets.

 Manuka natural oil has everything you love about tea tree oil and so much more.
-Here's how to use manuka oil to ensure safety and maximum benefits.
+Here's how to use manuka natural skin oil to ensure safety and maximum benefits.

 Manuka natural oil is very similar to tea tree oil.
 These plants belong to the same family and come from the same part of the world.
 While melaleuca (tea tree) is native to Australia, manuka is indigenous to New Zealand.